Tell me, what is it you plan to do with your one wild and precious life?

 You don’t have to know how things will turn out.

 You can often wait quite awhile before you have to make a final decision.

 You can be wishy-washy and confused and ambivalent and resistant.
 (Which characterizes most human beings in transition).

 Remember: you’re not expected to have a grand plan for your life.

-But if someone tells you that you should, question their wisdom.
+But if someone tells you that you should, question their wisdom and authority.

 Because being uncertain about what you’re doing and where you’re going is the story of many people’s lives.

 If it’s your story too, and you’ve been comparing yourself to idealized stories of how you’re supposed to be living your one wild and precious life, try to pay attention to what is here for you right now.